-1,204 crew members for the four ships and 35 shore-based support personnel), and about 2,100 family members.
-The Navy estimated the up-front costs of transferring the four ships at \$92 million in FY2013, and the recurring costs of basing the four ships in Spain rather than in the United States at roughly \$100 million per year.
+about 2,100 family members.13 The Navy estimated the up-front costs of transferring the four ships at \$92 million in FY2013, and the recurring costs of basing the four ships in Spain rather than in the United States at roughly \$100 million per year.14

 Rota is on the southwestern Atlantic coast of Spain, a few miles northwest of Cadiz, and about 65 miles northwest of the Strait of Gibraltar leading into the Mediterranean.
-U.S. Navy ships have been homeported at Rota at various points in the past, most recently in 1979.
+U.S. Navy ships have been homeported at Rota at various points in the past, most recently (prior to the current arrangement) in 1979.
 For additional background information on the Navy's plan to homeport four BMD-capable Aegis destroyers at Rota, Spain, see Appendix B.